Tuesday's pick of the day: The Three Bears Holiday Bash

 Friday's pick of the day: Brian Stokes Mitchell + TADA!
 Theater performance

 Parents may know Mitchell from his stage performances in the original Ragtime and the most recent revival of Kiss Me, Kate (for which he snagged a Tony) .
 If your kids haven't yet been introduced to the Broadway star (and New York City dad), today's the day to do it.
 Head over to Barnes & Noble at Lincoln Center, where Mitchell will read from Lights on Broadway: A Theatrical Tour from A to Z , a book about backstage for which he penned the foreword.
 After the reading, Mitchell will and kids from TADA!
 Youth Theater will treat the audience to a free mini concert.

 Events for kids by date

 Americangirl.com for Events!

 - The 50 best kids movies to watch as a family

 - Family attractions in NYC: The 50 best sights and attractions

-- Christmas in New York: 25 things to do with kids this Christmas
+- The best things to do in NYC with kids this week

 - Best things to do with kids in NYC this weekend

 - New York pizza for families